-PRELIMINARY PROSPECTUS (Subject to Completion) Dated December 14, 2020
+PRELIMINARY PROSPECTUS (Subject to Completion) Dated March 8, 2021

-Reinvent Technology Partners Y 10,000,000 Units
+\$850,000,000 Reinvent Technology Partners Y 85,000,000 Units

-Reinvent Technology Partners Y is a newly incorporated blank check company, incorporated as a Cayman Islands exempted company for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses, which we refer to throughout this prospectus as our initial business combination.
+Reinvent Technology Partners Y is a newly incorporated blank check company, incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.
 We have not selected any business combination target and we have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with any business combination target.
-While we may pursue an initial business combination target in any industry or geographic location, we intend to focus our search for a target business operating in the consumer internet, mobile gaming, or broader technology sectors.